srnyx/tools/Scripts/README.md

 - [Fake Discord Ping](/Scripts/Fake%20Discord%20Ping): A script to generate a fake ping for your Discord server icons
 - [Image Dither](/Scripts/Image%20Dither): A script to dither an image using ordered dithering (with ability to use a custom color)
 - [Remove Taskbar from Clips](/Scripts/Remove%20Taskbar%20from%20Clips): A script to remove the taskbar from clips of screen recordings (specifically from SteelSeries GG Moments)
+- [Sort GitHub Repositories by Creation Date](/Scripts/Sort%20GitHub%20Repositories%20by%20Creation%20Date): A script to list all of your GitHub repositories sorted by their creation date
 - [Update Gradle Plugins.py](/Scripts/Update%20Gradle%20Plugins): A script to update some Gradle plugins (Gradle Galaxy, Shadow, etc...) for all my projects
 - [Update Gradle Wrappers.sh](/Scripts/Update%20Gradle%20Wrappers.sh): A script to update all Gradle wrappers for all my projects